cisco-en-programmability/terraform-provider-dnacenter/README.md

 If the Makefile values (HOSTNAME, NAMESPACE, NAME, VERSION) were not changed, then the following code could used without changes.
 Otherwise change the values accordingly.

-->NOTE:
-It is important to check the architecture of your operating system in the file [MakeFile](./Makefile)

 To use this provider, copy and paste this code into your Terraform configuration.
 Then, run terraform init.